ReactiumCore/Reactium/docs/development-guide.md

 };
 ```

 To access the actionTypes, import them into your component.
-Not that unlike other domain dependencies, actionTypes are flattened together in `deps.actionTypes` with no domain.:
+Not that unlike other domain dependencies, actionTypes are flattened together in `deps().actionTypes` with no domain.:

 ```javascript
 import deps from 'dependencies';